 IPAC can help this company evaluate the relationship between its current metrics—net income and cash flow—and TSR over multiple time horizons.
 Depending on the nature of the client’s industry, these metrics may have a stronger relationship over longer time horizons, and as such, they may be appropriate to drive sustainable shareholder value.

 IPAC can conduct these detailed analyses quickly, allowing the Company to easily test different time horizons.
-It can also help the Company evaluate whether different metrics might be more closely related to changes in TSR, providing a factbased approach to the assessment of incentive plan design changes.
+It can also help the Company evaluate whether different metrics might be more closely related to changes in TSR, which provides a fact-based approach to the assessment of incentive plan design changes.

-A new member of the Company’s board is advocating a change to its annual incentive plan metric from operating income to return on capital, saying that “every one of our competitors is using it, so we should be using it as well.”
-The new board member is not a member of the compensation committee, and the committee chair has asked for help in explaining—and defending—the use of the current plan metrics.
+A new member of the Company’s board is advocating a change to its annual incentive plan metric from operation income to return on capital and says that “every one of our competitors is using it, so we should be using it as well.

 Within minutes, IPAC can provide a fact-based answer to the question of what metrics are common among the company’s peers.
 Through the Metric Prevalence function, IPAC displays, by peer company, the metrics used in each company’s short and long-term incentive plans.